Composers Datebook®

 Synopsis

-On today’s date in the year 1801, the world, or at least that portion of it seated in the Imperial Court Theater in Vienna, heard for the very first time a new ballet.
+On today’s date in 1801, the world — or at least that portion of it seated in the Imperial Court Theater in Vienna — heard a new ballet for the first time.
 The real draw that evening was the prima ballerina of the company, a certain Fraulein Cassentini.

-Although Beethoven’s ballet was given 14 times the first season, and nine more the next, it was never published in his lifetime.
-Beethoven was evidentially pleased with at least ONE of its themes, a tune he recycled twice: first in the finale of his mammoth “Eroica” and again in a set of 15 Variations for Solo Piano.
+Although Beethoven’s ballet was performed 14 times the first season, and nine more the next, it was never published in his lifetime.
+Beethoven was evidentially pleased with at least one of its themes, a tune he recycled twice: first in the finale of his mammoth Eroica and again in 15 Variations for Solo Piano.

 Music Played in Today's Program